-With so many insurance companies trying to sell you a policy these days, and so many different types of life insurance policies available, it can be hard knowing exactly what you require.
+With so many insurance companies trying to sell you a policy these days and so many different types of life insurance policies available, it can be hard to know exactly what you require.

 Today, you will learn exactly what term life insurance is, your options, and the different caveats in place so you aren’t left out in the cold should something go wrong!

 Using the word ‘term’ quite literally, the proper life insurance definition for this type of policy is one that, once set up, only lasts for a set period.

 The main parties are the owner/insured and the insurer.
 A third party to the contract would be the beneficiary.